-We have two amazing exhibitions this year – photographs by Nadir Khan and the “on tour” Hugh Munro Legacy Exhibition.
+We have two amazing exhibitions at the Bonar Hall this year, on Friday evening and all day Saturday – photographs by Nadir Khan and the “on tour” Hugh Munro Legacy Exhibition.

 As well as having his photographs exhibited, Nadir is also speaking at the Steps Theatre on Thursday evening.